-Appendix A: Keyboard Shortcuts
+Appendix A: How To Use Keyboard Shortcuts

 Ubuntu MATE has many keyboard shortcuts that, by pressing a combination of keys, help you do things that normally require a mouse, trackpad, or another input device.
-This is a comparison of these keyboard shortcuts with those you might have used in your previous operating system.
+This section begins with a comparison of these keyboard shortcuts with those you might have used in your previous operating system.
+Later, there are some details on how to change the default key bindings.